MultiSafepay/docs/content/api/payment_methods/post-order-dotpay.md

 | description                    | string |  A text which will be shown with the order in MultiSafepay Control.
 If the customer's bank supports it this will also be shown on the bank statement.
 Max.
 200 characters.
 HTML is no longer supported.
 Use the 'items' or 'shopping_cart' objects for this. |
 | payment_options                | object |                            |
 | customer                       | object |                                       |

+Please make sure you check out our dedicated documentation for [Dotpay](/payment-methods/dotpay/).